 1. Simien Tennis Elbow Brace

-This brace can also be used as an armband when engaging in physical activities that can cause elbow hyperextension such as basketball or weightlifting.
+This tennis elbow brace can also be used as an armband when engaging in physical activities that can cause elbow hyperextension such as basketball or weightlifting.

 You’ll also get a bonus sweat wristband with your order, plus an E-book titled, Addressing Tennis Elbow Pain.

-It provides instructions on how to properly use the product and also shares online resources to include therapies and exercises that can help with tennis elbow.
+It provides instructions on how to properly use the tennis elbow brace and also shares online resources to include therapies and exercises that can help with tennis elbow.